VA Home Loans

 1. Check Your Eligibility and Secure Pre-Approval

 First, ensure you meet the VA loan eligibility criteria.
 This typically includes active duty service members, veterans, and surviving spouses.
 You’ll need a Certificate of Eligibility (COE) to proceed.
 Additionally, getting pre-approved by a lender is a crucial step to determine your borrowing power and ensure you’re financially prepared for the project.
-Contact John Burke at jburke@valoansdoneright.com (mailto:jburke@valoansdoneright.com) or call 720-519-7494 to discuss your options and secure pre-approval for your VA One-Time Construction Loan.
+Contact John Burke at jburke@valoansdoneright.com (mailto:jburke@valoansdoneright.com) or call 720-519-7494 to discuss your options and secure pre-approval for your VA One-Time Close Construction Loan.
 Let us help you turn your dream into reality!

 2. Find the Right Lot